Back Pain Treatment in Kirkland, WA

 Lower back pain is pain that affects the lumbar area of your back, sitting just below your rib cage and just above your buttocks.
 Symptoms of lower back pain can vary in both intensity and type, ranging from just a dull ache to sharp shooting pain.
 In many cases, pain may be acute and resolve on its own with rest and over-the-counter pain medication.
 However, in others, it can linger and turn into a chronic pain condition.

-Lower back pain is a common problem for men and women throughout the Kirkland, Bellevue and Seattle area, and is a leading cause of job-related disability as well as a major contributor to missed days of work.
+Lower back pain is a common problem for men and women throughout the Kirkland, Bellevue, and the Eastside Seattle area, and is a leading cause of job-related disability as well as a major contributor to missed days of work.

 What are Common Causes of Back Pain?